Balangir district: Merger with Odisha state

 The Chauhan rule ended with the merger of Patna and Sonepur into Orissa on the January 1, 1948.
 They together form the district of Balangir.
 Sonepur was carved out as a separate district on April 1, 1993.
-The last ruler of Patna, Rajendra Narayan Singh Deo successfully made the transition to democratic politics.
+The last ruler of Patna, Rajendra Narayan Singh Deo successfully transitioned to democratic politics.
 He became the Chief Minister of Odisha from 1967 until 1971.

 Recent developments

 Currently people of this district along with the nine other districts of western Odisha are demanding for a separate state called Koshal.
 According to unofficial sources around 20,000 people are migrating from Balangir every year to other states in search of work.
 More than 90% population in this district are staying below poverty line.

 There is an Ordnance Factory of the Ordnance Factories Board which manufactures products for the Indian Armed Forces.

 Overall this western district of Odisha needs quick improvement to catch up with the other parts of the state and country.
 The government needs to take care of special responsibility towards the development like construction of roads, buildings, education to the people, developments like railway and air connectivity.
 For instance the nearest airport from any part of the district is Bhubaneswar, Raipur or Visakhapatnam which are minimum 7 hours journey from Balangir.
 Also the standard of living of the people needs to be improved by providing the minimum requirements to the people by providing jobs to them so that migration of the people from this part to other parts of the country could be avoided.
 At the same time, social menaces like dowry killing, and unsocial activities like theft, burglary and murder could be kept in control.

 On May 13, 2010, Annual Credit Plan for the year 2010-2011 was launched with a projected plan outlay of Rs.
 309.97 crores.
 Special programmes are envisaged to arrest the flow of labour to other states in search of work, popularly known as Dadan Shramik.